 end

-If we later replaced the bank account’s verified boolean with a status field that might include the value verified (like we did back in 2014), the code will break because it depends on a field that no longer exists.
+(like we did back in 2014), the code will break because it depends on a field that no longer exists.
 This type of change is backwards-incompatible, and we avoid making them.
 Fields that were present before should stay present, and fields should always preserve their same type and name.
 Not all changes are backwards-incompatible though; for example, it’s safe to add a new API endpoint, or a new field to an existing API endpoint that was never present before.

 With enough coordination, we might be able to keep users apprised of changes that we’re about to make and have them update their integrations, but even if that were possible, it wouldn’t be very user-friendly.
 Like a connected power grid or water supply, after hooking it up, an API should run without interruption for as long as possible.